whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 * Initial release with core features.

 == Upgrade Notice ==

+= 1.0.5 =
+Fixed bugs in certain cases, including issues with multi-vendor message sending Added a new shortcode [shipping_amount] for including shipping amount in messages

 = 1.0.4 =
 Preserved line breaks by setting correct content-type for raw input.